FAMILY SELF-DRIVE BOTSWANA

 Day 6 and 7 - Thakadu to Island Safari Lodge Maun: Two nights is the minimum at Island Safari Lodge.
 The lodge is on the southern tip of the Okavango Delta.
 From here you can do a Makoro trip into the Delta and don’t miss a flight over the Okavango Delta.
 You are guaranteed to see a lot of game.

 Day 8 and 9 - Maun to Drotsky’s Cabins: This beautiful place on the Western side of the Okavango Delta is known for its excellent fishing and birdlife.
-Just relax for two nights at Drotsky’s or upgrade to Lawdons.
-Lawdons is the sister lodge of Drotsky Cabins and more up-market.
+Just relax for two nights at Drotsky’s.
 Make sure that you hire a boat to cruise the canals of the Okavango River.

 Day 14 and 15 - Chobe to Victoria Falls: Victoria Falls remains one of the most beautiful destinations in Africa.
 Do not even consider staying in Zambia.
 Victoria Falls are on the Zimbabwean side and this is where all the action takes place.
 You can select hotel or self-catering accommodation such as the Victoria Falls Rest Camp.
 Activities include a sundowner cruise on the Zambezi for those who prefer romantic outing, or an elephant back safari or walk with lions.
 For those who prefer an adrenaline rush, white water rafting or bungi jumping might be the answer.